venantius/yagni/README.md

 [Yagni](http://martinfowler.com/bliki/Yagni.html) - You Aren't Gonna Need It.

 No matter how it happens, sooner or later an application is going to end up with dead code.
 It's time to call Yagni, the exterminator.
-Begone, uncertainty about the usefulness of things!

 This plugin is a static code analyzer.
 It works by identifying all of the interned vars in the namespaces findable within your `:source-paths`, and